r002/reactjs.org/content/docs/faq-ajax.md

 ### Where in the component lifecycle should I make an AJAX call? {#where-in-the-component-lifecycle-should-i-make-an-ajax-call}

-You should populate data with AJAX calls in the [`componentDidMount`](/docs/react-component.html#mounting) lifecycle method.
-This is so you can use `setState` to update your component when the data is retrieved.
+You should populate data with AJAX calls in [`useEffect`](/docs/hooks-reference.html#useeffect) calls.
+This is so you can use an appropriate `set` function from a [`useState`](/docs/hooks-reference.html#usestate) call to update your component when the data is retrieved.

 ### Example: Using AJAX results to set local state {#example-using-ajax-results-to-set-local-state}

-The component below demonstrates how to make an AJAX call in `componentDidMount` to populate local component state.
+The component below demonstrates how to make an AJAX call in `useEffect` to populate local component state.

 The example API returns a JSON object like this: